powsybl/powsybl.github.io/pages/documentation/developer/api_guide/single-line-diagram_svg-writing.md

 </properties>
 ```

-Here are some details about these dependencies:
+Here are some details about these dependencies (see also the [powsybl artifacts documentation page](../artifacts.md)):
 - `powsybl-single-line-diagram-core` is the core module of single-line-diagram,
 - `powsybl-iidm-impl` is for the network model,
 - `powsybl-iidm-test` is for loading the test network,